diva-exchange/iroha/README.md

 ### PORT_POSTGRES
 Port of the related postgres container.
 Default: 5432.

-### TYPE
-Either NONE or I2P.
-NONE does not use any proxy.
-I2P looks for an I2P proxy and tries to use it.
-Default: NONE.

 ### BLOCKCHAIN_NETWORK
 Name of the iroha blockchain network to run.
 Defaults to an empty string and gets therefore set automatically by the entrypoint script.